 Obesity in both children, teenagers and adults occurs worldwide.
-One of the countries that are seriously dealing with this matter is Singapore.
-Based on the records of the Ministry of Health (MOH), 36.2% of Singaporeans aged 18-69 are overweight, while 13% of children and adolescent teens in schools also suffer weight problems.
+One of the countries that are seriously dealing with this matter is Malaysia.
+Based on the records of the Ministry of Health (MOH), 36.2% of Malaysians aged 18-69 are overweight, while 13% of children and adolescent teens in schools also suffer weight problems.
 According to studies, males and females have their required daily calorie count.
 Males are required to consume not more than 2,200 calories, while women should not exceed 1,800 calories.
-However, six out of 10 Singaporeans of both genders accumulate more than their defined calorie count.
+However, six out of 10 Malaysians of both genders accumulate more than their defined calorie count.

-In 2016, the NurtureSG task force was formed to improve the health of Singaporean youths and make sure that all schools will be serving food that will benefit their students in the future.
-Other initiatives were also developed such as the “Healthy Meals in Schools” program for overweight children, wherein canteen vendors are recommended to prepare healthier food for them.
+Initiatives were developed such as the “Healthy Meals in Schools” program for overweight children, wherein canteen vendors are recommended to prepare healthier food for them.
 The aim of these programs is to start a conscious eating habit at a young age, which they can carry through as adolescent teens and adults.

-The Chairman of Exercise is Medicine Singapore, Dr. Benedict Tan proposed a program that could help a lot to improve the health conditions of children.
+The Chairman of Exercise is Medicine, Dr. Benedict Tan proposed a program that could help a lot to improve the health conditions of children.
 The aim is to prevent the possibility of developing diseases and gaining unnecessary weight that might be unhealthy for young ages.

 Dr. Tan also proposes to make a habit of having good exercise and controlled eating habits not only for children but for all ages.
 He specified that children in school should take at least one co-curricular activity related to sports.